n-ochs/m1sfit-blog/README.md

 ## Contributing

 Pull requests are welcome.
-Please create a separate branch with the following naming convention:
+Please create a fork and a separate branch with the following naming convention:

 -   Bugfixes:
     -   bugfix/branch_name
 -   Features:
     -   feat/branch_name

+After, create a pull request with a detailed description of your changes